MS Marella Spirit: 2000–2002: MS Patriot

 On 18 October 2000 the Nieuw Amsterdam was taken over by America Classic Cruises in San Francisco and renamed MS Patriot.
 American Classic Cruises had decided to revive the historic United States Lines brand for cruises operated out of Honolulu, and the Patriot was to be the first ship of this new venture.
 Unusual for a ship built outside the United States, the Patriot was registered in Honolulu.
-By terms of the Passenger Services Act (also known as The Jones Act), only ships built in the United States may be registered in the United States, and only ships registered in the United States may be used in intra-United States passenger traffic.
+By terms of the Passenger Services Act, only ships built in the United States may be registered in the United States, and only ships registered in the United States may be used in intra-United States passenger traffic.
 American Classic Cruises planned to have two brand-new ships (codenamed "Project America") built for United States Lines at the Ingalls Shipbuilding yards in Mississippi.
 This scheme was given generous support by the United States government with hopes that the project would help restart passenger ship construction in the United States.
 As a temporary measure United States Lines was allowed to register the Patriot in a US port to begin operations before completion of the Project America vessels, thereby allowing her to cruise around the Hawaiian Islands without the need to make calls at ports outside the US.
 The Patriot was the first oceangoing passenger ship since 1958 to enter service under the United States flag.

 Following a refit the ship left San Francisco on her first cruise with her new owners on 2 December 2000, arriving in Honolulu on 8 December and commencing normal service around the Hawaiian Islands the same day.
 The United States Lines cruise venture proved to be short-lived.
 The 11 September 2001 terrorist attacks caused a slump in US tourism and on 18 October 2001 American Classic Cruises declared bankruptcy due to massive debts owed to the US government.
 Following the bankruptcy of her owners the Patriot was laid up in Honolulu.